micahkepe/blog/content/tmux-config/index.md

 ### An Example

-For example, let's say you are working on a project and you want to have a few processes going: a code editor like Vim for editing the source files, a separate shell for running `git` commands, and an arbitrary amount of other jobs for opening up documentation/ checking system resources/ etc.
+For example, let's say you are working on a project and you want to have a few processes going: (1) a code editor like Vim for editing the source files, (2) a separate shell for running `git` commands, (3-) and an arbitrary amount of other jobs for opening up documentation/ checking system resources/ etc.

-Without a terminal multiplexer, you could open a lot of tabs in your emulator and just navigate between them, which might work fine if you just need to quickly work on something and not go back to it.
-But what if you need then switch to another project?
+Without a terminal multiplexer, you _could_ open a lot of tabs in your emulator and just navigate between them, which might work fine if you just need to quickly work on something and not go back to it.
+But what if you need to switch to another project?
 Do you close all of your tabs now, or open an entirely new terminal window?
-What if you have many projects you are switching between.
-This quickly grows unwieldy.
+What if you have many projects you are switching between?
+This quickly grows unwieldy and disorganized.

 {{ responsive(
 src="./assets/non-tmux-workflow.png"